sqlpad/sqlpad/my-astro-site/src/pages/en/configuration.md

 ## Redis

-Redis may be used for session storage as of `5.3.0`, and query result storage as of `5.4.0`.

 ```bash
 # URI for redis instance to use when SQLPAD_SESSION_STORE or SQLPAD_QUERY_RESULT_STORE are set to `redis`
 # Format should be [redis[s]:]//[[user][:password@]][host][:port][/db-number][?db=db-number[&password=bar[&option=value]]]